Moloka’i Airport/Ho’olehua Airport, Ho’olehua, HI

 Things To Do Near Moloka’i Airport/Ho’olehua Airport

-I’m not going to state the obvious beach activities, but I will tell you there’s more here than that.
+Obviously, there are too many beach activities to mention, but I will tell you there’s more here than that.
 Beginning with the Moloka’i Lighthouse, also known as Moloka’i Light, which is the tallest lighthouse on the Islands, giving travelers a striking landmark tied to the island’s maritime history.

 Why Fly Here

-Molokaʻi Airport/Ho’olehua Airport (MKK) brings travelers straight to the quiet heart of the island, offering an easy gateway to Kaunakakai, west‑end beaches, and the island’s cultural sites.
-The airport’s small, relaxed setting makes arrivals simple, and its central location puts you within reach of Molokaʻi’s historic sugar mill, scenic lookouts, and local dining in town.
-It’s an ideal starting point for exploring the island’s slower pace, open landscapes, and authentic Hawaiian character.
+Molokaʻi Airport (MKK) brings travelers straight to the quiet heart of the island, offering an easy gateway to Kaunakakai, west‑end beaches, and nearby cultural sites.
+Upon arrival, the airport’s small, relaxed setting keeps the experience simple, and from there, its central location puts you within reach of Molokaʻi’s historic sugar mill, scenic lookouts, and local dining in town.
+Altogether, it’s an ideal starting point for exploring the island’s slower pace, open landscapes, and authentic Hawaiian character.

 jo@jettreks